 Love stories of Broadway

 Love!
 I don’t think that there’s a word that says more than this four-letter word, and it carries so much with it – joy, hate, sorrow, anger.
 It made a lot of people do so much, and often enough – the unthinkable.
-I believe that there is no bigger inspiration for art in general, as well as Broadway.
+I believe that there is no bigger inspiration for art in general, as well as musical theater.
+That is why the love stories on Broadway are such huge hits!

-With Valentine’s day around the corner, we decided to give the biggest, most romantic, and most thrilling stories in the spotlight.
+With Valentine’s day around the corner, we decided to give the biggest, most romantic, and most thrilling love stories of Broadway.
 Love, lies, jealousy, cheating, people resorting to murder, violence, murder, and even magic…you name it.
 It’s on Broadway.

 Puppy love and a lot of lies.